Has your web team told you that you need to update to PhP 8.2? If so, you might have responded with, “What, now?”

 If your site breaks during the test, you can clear your cache and it will go back to where it was.
 At that point, you can do some troubleshooting.
 Deactivate all your plugins and test again.
 If it still breaks, the problem is your theme.

 If you have a custom theme, you could contact your original developer and ask to have the code updated.
 However, the lifespan of a website is really just three to five years.
-After that, you should consider updating entirely, with a new theme.
+After that, you should consider updating entirely.
 It is possible that there are just a few lines of code that need changing, but it could also cost as much to fix the theme as to have a new one.
 Give it some thought.

 If the site doesn’t break at this point, activate your plugins one at a time until the site breaks.
 The last plugin you activated is your problem (or one of your problems).